cswl/AnLinux-Scripts/README.md

 ## Note

 1. This app required [Termux](https://github.com/termux/termux-app) to work, it could be install on Play Store.
+Or download it from ]F-Droid](https://f-droid.org/packages/com.termux/) if you dont have access to Play Store

 2. About device requirement: